DonFrog/WeatherChecker/README.md

 ## Test It Out
 Reload the page, try clicking on the map.
 Does the table update?

-Stretch Goal 1 - can you update the default map location and/or zoom? (to the Colosseum in Rome) Stretch Goal 2 - can you update the size of the map on the page?
+Stretch Goal 1 - can you update the default map location and/or zoom? (to the Colosseum in Rome).
+Stretch Goal 2 - can you update the size of the map on the page?
+Stretch goal 3 - using another api from the same site, get the 5 day forecast and display it in a horizontal table.